koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 He then summarises the __Three Ways__ and tells Bill that he must understand them well:
 - __The First Way__ helps us understand how to create fast flow of work as it moves from Development into IT Operations, because that’s what’s between the business and the customer.
 - __The Second Way__ shows us how to shorten and amplify feedback loops, so we can fix quality at the source and avoid rework.
-- __The Third Way__ shows us how to create a culture that si- multaneously fosters experimentation, learning from failure, and un- derstanding that repetition and practice are the prerequisites to mastery.
+- __The Third Way__ shows us how to create a culture that simultaneously fosters experimentation, learning from failure, and understanding that repetition and practice are the prerequisites to mastery.

 He tells Bill that there are four types of work, and he must find out what the other three are, next to the one he already identified: Business project work.